grtjn/centos-packer-templates/README.md

 In the end I didn't need to rebuild them at all.
 Instead I was able to take them from my local Vagrant cache.
 That is actually pretty simple.
 It comes down to taking these few steps for each basebox:

-- vagrant init chef/centos-6.5
+- vagrant init bento/centos-6.5
+- add these lines to the Vagrantfile:

+        if Vagrant.has_plugin?("vagrant-vbguest")
+            config.vbguest.no_install = true
+        end

+        config.vm.provider :virtualbox do |vb|
+            vb.customize ["modifyvm", :id, "--nictype1", "virtio"]
+            vb.customize ["modifyvm", :id, "--nictype2", "virtio"]
+            # to make sure ssh won't timeout because of a regression in VBox
+            vb.customize ["modifyvm", :id, "--cableconnected1", "on"]
+            vb.customize ["modifyvm", :id, "--cableconnected2", "on"]
+        end

 - vagrant up --provider virtualbox
 - vagrant package --output 1.0.0/virtualbox/packer-centos-6.5-x86_64-disk1.box
 - vagrant destroy

-Once you have .box files, you can upload these to atlas.hashicorp.com with following steps:
+Once you have .box files, you can upload these to vagrantup cloud (previously atlas.hashicorp.com) with following steps:

-- Login or Sign up at https://atlas.hashicorp.com/account/new
+- Login or Sign up at https://app.vagrantup.com/account/new (previously https://atlas.hashicorp.com/account/new)
 - Click "Create a Vagrant Box with the Web UI"
 - Pick a name for the box, check the private flag, and create new box
 - Create new version